What is Marketing Attribution?

 The short definition is that it is a method of measuring the ROI from marketing channels.

 The long definition for marketing attribution is the practice of ‘attributing’ (as the name suggests) effectiveness to the multiple channels used by a marketing organization.
-The practice involves the use of data and often involves software to determine which marketing channels, marketing tactics, and campaigns are contributing to bookings, pipeline, and revenue.
+The practice involves the use of data and often involves software to determine which marketing channels, marketing tactics, and campaigns are contributing to bookings, pipelines, and revenue.

 Marketers use multiple marketing channels and have a lot of data available to them.
 As a result, marketers no longer have to “hope” for the right audience to engage with their campaigns or content.
 To stay ahead of the curve, marketers have to generate channel-specific content and use the right channels to get the best ROI on their marketing spend.
 By using marketing attribution, powered by analytics, you ensure you generate quality leads and choose channels that your audience spends time in.

-Of course, in an ideal world, b2b marketers would be able to view a customer’s entire journey, and be able say with 100% certainty why customers make each decision.
+Marketing attribution attempts to understand the customer journey.
+For example, this could include social media channels, digital advertising, and email campaigns.
+Of course, in an ideal world, B2B marketers would be able to view a customer’s entire journey and be able to say with 100% certainty why customers make each decision.
 However, this is quite unrealistic and unscalable.
-This is where marketing attribution tools, models, and software come in to help marketers make more informed decisions.

 Marketing attribution models can be divided into two classes: single-touch and multi-touch models.